an2101/SMART-POWER-OUTLET-BASED-ON-CAN-BUS/README.md

-**This is midterm project about "SMART POWER OUTLET BASED ON CAN BUS" in Real-time Systems course**.
+**This is project about "SMART POWER OUTLET BASED ON CAN BUS" in Real-time Systems course**.
 | ID   | Student    | Class    |
 |:-------:|:-------:|--------|
 |106210045      | Nguyễn Văn An| 21KTMT       |